tmply/tmply/README.md

+# WE ARE IN THE PROGRESS OF MOVING TO GITLAB BECAUSE MICROSOFT HAS ACQUIRED GITHUB...

 # tmply - Temporary Variable as a service [![Build Status](https://travis-ci.org/tmply/tmply.svg?branch=master)](https://travis-ci.org/tmply/tmply) [![Quality Gate](https://sonarqube.com/api/badges/gate?key=com.github.cbuschka.tmply:tmply)](https://sonarcloud.io/dashboard?id=com.github.cbuschka.tmply%3Atmply)

 #### (No, this is no extension to going serverless!)